 With the location shooting you do, sometimes in remote areas, is it difficult to hold on to your shooting schedule?

-[Peter Brosens] You know, the average amount of shooting days for a Flemish feature film is 33 days.
-For “King of the Belgians,” we had budgeted it at 28 days while we shot the whole film in 19 days – actually 20 days if you want, one of the shooting days is not in the film because we then had shot another ending which we ultimately didn’t use.
-So with our 20 days, we cancelled a quarter of the shooting schedule because it wasn’t necessary.
+[Peter Brosens] You know, the average amount of shooting days for a Flemish feature film is thirty-three days.
+For “King of the Belgians,” we had budgeted it at twenty-eight days while we shot the whole film in nineteen days—actually twenty days if you want, one of the shooting days is not in the film because we then had shot another ending which we ultimately didn’t use.
+So with our twenty days, we cancelled a quarter of the shooting schedule because it wasn’t necessary.
 Usually it’s the other way around, people go over their shooting schedule.

 How did you cast Peter Van den Begin as the king, and do you have a specific working method on the set once the camera starts rolling?